emmakolade/EmmaKolade_E-commerce/README.md

-# EmmaKolade_E-commerce
+# EmmaKolade_E-commerce Website.
-This is a personal e-commerce project
+This is a personal e-commerce project, I intend to build both the front end and backend of this website.
+Tecnology Used: HTML, CSS, Javascript, Python, Django.